top of page

 The Rev. Dr. April Stace

-On January 1, 2023, Epiphany called The Rev. Dr. April Stace to be our new priest-in-charge.
-In addition to being our priest, April is full-time on the faculty at The General Theological Seminary in New York City.
+On January 1, 2023, Epiphany called The Rev. Dr. April Stace to be our new rector.
+In addition to being our rector, April is full-time on the faculty at The General Theological Seminary in New York City.
 She is so happy to have found such a loving community in Epiphany Trumansburg, and looks forward to many years here.

 April has a background in music and was a professional harpist for most of her adult life, releasing 4 albums with her harp/bass/drums band, Harp 46, along with one solo Christmas album.
 She is also an author, having recently published a memoir about her years as a queer, recently-divorced and nearly-broke hospital chaplain entitled White Knuckle Love: A Memoir of Holding (Wipf and Stock, 2020.)
 Her previous works include Secular Music, Sacred Space (Lexington Press, 2017) and Crossing Boundaries, Redefining Faith (Wipf and Stock, 2016.)